bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

       :alt: Tabular Visualization of uABS Encoding
       :align: center

-      Figure 2: Tabular Visualization of uABS Encoding
+      **Figure 2: Tabular Visualization of uABS Encoding**

-    This turns out to be precisely what Equation 10 is doing.
-The yellow lines trace out what an encoding for "10011" would like like.
-For a given :math:`x_i`, we apply Equation 10 to "jump" (the yellow "up" arrows) to the next natural number depending on whether we have a even or an odd (the yellow "diagonal" arrows).
+    This turns out to be precisely what Equation 10 is doing: for any given :math:`x_i` it's trying to find the next even/odd "slot" to put :math:`x_{i+1}` in.
+    The yellow lines trace out what an encoding for "10011" would look like.
+    Our current number :math:`x_i` along with the incoming bit :math:`b_{i+1}` defines which "slot" we should go in (the diagonal arrows), and Equation 10 calculates the next natural number associated with it (the "up" arrows).
     Decoding would follow a similar process but in reverse.

 |h3| Range Variant (rANS) |h3e|